 A luxury prison cell has been preserved and may be viewed today.
 The lavish cell, also called the “magnificent cell, ” accommodated prominent Dutchmen such as Cornelis de Witt.

 See Related: Rijksmuseum Travel Guide: What to Know When Visiting

 Address: Badhuisweg, 2582 JD Den Haag, Netherlands

-Outside of the huge collection of art museums, there’s also a fantastic war museum to explore in the Hague; The Stichting Atlantikwall Museum Scheveningen.
-It’s a real hidden gem among hidden gems because most of it is literally hidden underground!
+Outside the vast collection of art museums, there’s also a fantastic war museum to explore in the Hague: The Stichting Atlantikwall Museum Scheveningen.
+It’s a lesser-known treasure among hidden gems because most of it is underground!

 It’s an old German bunker, part of the Widerstandsnest 318’s Widerstandsnest 318 complex, just one small section of Hitler’s vast Atlantic Wall to keep British and American invaders from liberating Europe.

 This historical location will be of interest to history or war buffs.
 The bunker gives a real sense of life for German soldiers during WWII.
 The vast underground tunnel complex beneath the Agricultural Hall Museum was used as a bomb shelter during World War II.